AidanHockey5/HardwareChat/readme.md

 To send a private message, use this format (names are case-sensitive):

-!pm targetName your message goes here.
+`!pm targetName your message goes here.`

+To see who else is online, type:

+`!list`